markus41/portfolio/README.md

 ## 🛠 Web Configuration

 A lightweight React page in `webui/` allows non-developers to edit team JSON files and environment variables without touching Python code.
-Start the API server and open the editor:
+Start the API server, which now enables CORS so the editor can talk to it directly, then open the page:

 ```bash
 python -m src.api  # exposes /config endpoints